 Each fall and spring semester all courses will have Student Opinion Surveys (SOS) activated and faculty should encourage students to complete the surveys.

-Surveys will be completed online provided that safeguards shall be in place to ensure that student surveys shall be confidential, no students shall generate more than one survey per class, every student who completes the section is permitted to complete a survey, and no student who has withdrawn from a section shall complete a survey for that section.
+Surveys will be completed online provided that safeguards shall be in place to ensure that student surveys shall be confidential, no students shall generate more than one survey per class, every student who has attended the course in its entirety t is permitted to complete a survey, and no student who has withdrawn from a section shall complete a survey for that section.
 Library and counseling faculty evaluations may use different instruments to best evaluate their job duties.

-Faculty and Administration will form a committee to find an online student opinion survey to replace the present survey by Spring 2020.

-Surveys shall be conducted no sooner than the ninth (9th) week and no later than the end of the fourteenth (14th) week of the semester.
-Alternative arrangements will be made for less than a 15 week term and summer courses.
+Surveys shall be conducted no sooner than the last week of class

 The College will generate a summary report of all surveys and student written comments completed for each section for each faculty member for use in institutional effectiveness and determining trends.

-Academic Dean/Supervising Administrator’s Evaluation - The supervisor will review the multiple sources of data listed in Section 9.2.4 of this Article and complete the Supervisor’s Evaluation Form (Form 2) (See Appendix C) for all annual contract faculty.
+Academic Dean/Supervising Administrator’s Evaluation - The supervisor will review the multiple sources of data listed in Section 9.2.4 of this Article and complete the Supervisor’s Evaluation Form (Form 2) (See Appendix C) for all annual contract faculty once each year.
+Faculty members on continuing contract will be evaluated every five (5) years unless the Academic Dean/Supervising Administrator feels that an off-cycle evaluation is warranted due to concerns regarding the faculty member’s performance (Per Section 10.3).

 The Academic Dean/Supervising Administrator’s evaluation shall include a narrative discussing the faculty member’s performance in meeting the standards and expectations in areas of responsibility as observed by the Academic Dean/Supervising Administrator.